isabl-io/docs/docs/cli/applications.md

 # Register new Applications

 `isabl` platform is agnostic of the applications you run to perform analysis to your data.
-In a sense that you can register any application that is accessible to run in your system, and configure `isabl-cli` to run it and track every time the application is run on the samples.
+In a sense that you can register any application that is accessible to run in your system, and configure `isabl-cli` to execute it, track its status and index the results.

 With `isabl-cli`, applications can be run seamlessly for projects and cohorts of samples with simple commands.
 And `isabl` will take care of: